David Chan

-David Chan is an American violinist and a concertmaster of the Metropolitan Opera Orchestra.
-In recent years he has become active as a conductor.
+David Chan is an American violinist, conductor, and a concertmaster of the Metropolitan Opera Orchestra.
+He is one of the most sought-after violinists of his generation.
+He is a prizewinner at the International Tchaikovsky Competition, the International Violin Competition of Indianapolis, among many others.
+As a conductor, Chan is praised for his deep understanding of the music and interpretive depth.

-Biography
+It was announced in April 2025 that Chan will be leaving the Met to become professor of violin at Rice University.

+Early life and education

-He was born in San Diego, California.
-His parents, natives of Taiwan, met as graduate students at Stanford University.
-He began his musical education at age 3 when his parents enrolled him in a violin class.
-At age 14 he won the San Diego Symphony's Young Arts Concerto Competition, which enabled him to appear with the orchestra in two series of concerts.
+Chan was born to a Taiwanese American family in San Diego, California.
+His parents, both Taiwanese immigrants, met as graduate students at Stanford University.

+Chan began his musical education at age 3, when his parents enrolled him in a violin class.
+At age 14, he won the San Diego Symphony's Young Arts Concerto Competition, which enabled him to appear with the orchestra in two series of concerts.
 He was also the featured soloist with the San Diego Youth Symphony on their tour of Austria, Germany, Hungary and the former Czechoslovakia.

-He received a bachelor's degree from Harvard University, and a master's degree from the Juilliard School in 1997, where he is currently on the faculty.
+After high school, Chan graduated from Harvard University with a Bachelor of Arts in music and earned a master's degree from the Juilliard School in 1997, where he is currently on the faculty.
 His principal teachers were Dorothy DeLay, Hyo Kang and Michael Tseitlin.
-He won the 5th prize at the International Tchaikovsky Competition, and the third place bronze medal (with $10,000) and the Josef Gingold Prize at the International Violin Competition of Indianapolis.
+He won the 5th prize at the International Tchaikovsky Competition, and the third place bronze medal (with $10,000) and Josef Gingold Prize at the International Violin Competition of Indianapolis.

+Career

 He made his New York debut in on October 2, 1995, playing Paganini's Concerto no. 2 with the Juilliard orchestra led by Hugh Wolff.

 He has performed throughout the United States, Europe, and the Far East, appearing as soloist with such orchestras as the Moscow State Symphony Orchestra, the Los Angeles Philharmonic, the National Symphony Orchestra of Taiwan, the Aspen Chamber Symphony, the San Diego Symphony, Indianapolis Symphony Orchestra, the Richmond Symphony Orchestra, Springfield Symphony Orchestra, and the Northbrook Symphony Orchestra.
 He has released two recordings: a recital album and a disc of two Paganini concertos with the English Chamber Orchestra, both for the Ambassador label.

 He became one of the Metropolitan Opera's concertmasters in 2000.
 On February 2, 2003, the occasion of a Met Orchestra performance, he made his Carnegie Hall solo debut playing Brahms's Concerto for Violin, Cello and Orchestra with Met colleague cellist Rafael Figueroa.
 He was the soloist in Sofia Gubaidulina's In Tempus Praesens (concerto for violin and orchestra) with the Met Orchestra in 2012.
 For Handel's Giulio Cesare, Chan appeared onstage in costume during one of David Daniels' arias to supply the obbligato violin part.

-Chan's career has included ample participation in chamber music.
-Articles from 1998 and 1999 show him as one of three members of the Emelin Trio.
-He has been a frequent guest at Japan's Pacific Music Festival, the Seattle Chamber Music Festival, and La Jolla's SummerFest.
+He has been a frequent guest at Japan's Pacific Music Festival, the Taipei Music Academy and Festival, the Seattle Chamber Music Festival, and La Jolla's SummerFest.
 He has also played chamber music with Lang Lang in a "Lang Lang With Friends" concert.